jss367/jss367.github.io/_posts/2016-03-11-Visualize-shallow-learning.md

 ---
 layout: post
-title: "Visualizing Machine Learning on Iris Dataset"
+title: "Visualizing Machine Learning Algorithms on the Iris Dataset"
 description: "An in-depth exploration of various machine learning techniques.
 This goes over Gaussian naive Bayes, logistic regression, linear discriminant analysis, quadratic discriminant analysis, support vector machines, k-nearest neighbors, decision trees, perceptron, and neural networks (Multi-layer perceptron).
 It also shows how to visualize the algorithms.
 All the code is provided."
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/potoroo.jpg"
 tags: [Python, Matplotlib, Seaborn, Machine Learning, SKLearn, Data Visualization]
 ---

-This notebook takes over from [part I](https://jss367.github.io/Exploring-Iris-Dataset.html), where we explored the famous iris dataset.
-This notebook will give a visual tour of some of the primary shallow machine learning algorithms used in supervised learning, along with a high-level explanation of the algorithms.
+This notebook takes over from [part I](https://jss367.github.io/Exploring-Iris-Dataset.html), where we explored the [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).
+This time, we'll give a visual tour of some of the primary machine learning algorithms used in supervised learning, along with a high-level explanation of the algorithms.

 <b>Table of contents</b>
 * TOC